cgeoga/Vecchia.jl/README.md

 # Wanted/planned changes (contributions welcome!)

 - More docstrings!
-- Move several deps to weakdeps.
-Really, this package should only have non-stdlib deps of `StaticArrays` and `NearestNeighbors` (or some other kNN package, see below).
-All the other deps have to do with estimation, but with the extension system those could be moved out of the `[deps]` and the package could be made a lot leaner.
-This is purely an issue of finding the time---basically no engineering is required here.
 - Changing from `NearestNeighbors.KDTree` to a dynamic object for kNN queries.
   As of now, for configurations that pick conditioning points based on nearest neighbors, an entirely new static tree is constructed in each iteration when a